Find out more about guardianship

 We have always been transparent about our licence fees and we have never charged additional sign up costs or administration charges.
-As a Dot Dot Dot guardian, you will need to pay a deposit, your monthly licence fee and your utility bills and council tax.
+As a Dot Dot Dot guardian, you will need to pay a refundable security payment, your monthly licence fee and your utility bills and council tax.

-Each guardian will need to pay a security deposit before they sign up.
-This is calculated based on 5 weeks of fees, which will vary from property to property.
+Each guardian will need to pay a refundable security payment before they sign up.
+This is calculated based on 5 weeks’ of fees, which will vary from property to property.
 For example:

 - if the monthly fee is £500, then the deposit will be £500 x 12 ÷ 52 x 5 = £576.92.